Washington Manassas Airport: Facilities

 The airport covers 888 acre at an elevation of 192 feet (59 m).
 It has two asphalt runways: 16L/34R is 6,200 x 100 feet (1,737 x 30 m) and 16R/34L is 3,715 x 75 feet (1,132 x 29 m).

 In the year ending December 31, 2021 the airport had 87,900 aircraft operations, average 241 per day: 98% general aviation, 1% air taxi and 1% military.
 374 aircraft were then based at this airport: 287 single-engine aircraft, 46 multi-engine aircraft, 24 jets, and 17 helicopters.

 Manassas houses 26 businesses operating onsite ranging from airframe, powerplant, and avionics maintenance, as well as flight schools and aircraft charter.
 APP Jet Center and Chantilly Air are the airport's two fixed base operators (FBOs) with Chantilly Air opening in March, 2021.
-Dulles Aviation had previously run the first FBO at the airport from the 1980s until closing its doors in May 2019, and was responsible for a lot of the airport's growth.
+Dulles Aviation had previously run the first FBO at the airport from the 1980s until closing its doors in May 2019 and was responsible for a lot of the airport's growth.

 One operator at the airport is Quest Diagnostics, who operate PC-12s and TBM 700s at the airfield.
 Quest Diagnostics specialize in transporting medical samples and tests across the US.
-They grew massively during the COVID-19 pandemic as the need for rapid transportation of COVID tests and specimens grew exponentially.
+They grew massively during the COVID-19 pandemic as the need for rapid transportation of tests and specimens grew exponentially.